 Lives and works in Nairobi, Kenya.

 As a young up-and-coming painter, Ng’ok devotes herself to investigating the dynamics of relationships on personal, psychological, political and spiritual levels.
-She uses paint like a scalpel, to expose the tensions hidden in the various African societies she has experienced, and investigate how belief systems continually shift between indigenous tradition and western modernity, the rational and irrational, the conscious and unconscious, the scientific and the realm of superstition, myth, folklore and oral history.
-Her work opens up a space of questioning by unfolding narratives that combine reality and dream, truth and imagination.
+She uses paint like a scalpel, to expose the tensions hidden in the various African societies she has experienced, and to investigate how belief systems continually shift between indigenous tradition and western modernity, the rational and irrational, the conscious and unconscious, the scientific and the realm of superstition, myth, folklore and oral history.
+Her work opens up a space for questions by unfolding narratives that combine reality and dreams, truth and imagination.

-Chemu Ng’ok will complete her Master of Fine Arts Degree at Rhodes University, in Grahamstown, South Africa in 2017.
-She participated in the Popty International Artists’ Workshop in 2015 at the Penquoit Centre in Wales, UK.
+Ng’ok participated in the Popty International Artists’ Workshop in 2015 at the Penquoit Centre in Wales, UK.
 Notable exhibitions include: Speaking Back, alongside renowned international female artists like Kara Walker, Candice Breitz and Ellen Gallagher, in Cape Town, South Africa during 2015; and African Voices exhibition at the National Gallery of Zimbabwe in Harare, Zimbabwe in 2017.